-- Conceptual Framework for Financial Reporting (Amendments to IFRS 3) In May 2020, the IASB issued amendments 01 January 2022 to IFRS 3, which update a reference to the Conceptual Framework for Financial Reporting without changing the accounting requirements for business combinations.
-The amendments are effective for annual reporting periods beginning on or after 1 January 2022.
-Earlier application is permitted. - IAS 1 Presentation of Financial Statements (Amendment Classification of Liabilities as Current or Non- Current) In January 2020, the IASB issued 01 January 2023 amendments to IAS 1, which clarify how an entity classifies liabilities as current or noncurrent.
-The amendments initially had an effective date of 1 January 2022, however, in July 2020 this was deferred until 1 January 2023 as a result of the COVID-19 pandemic. - IAS 1 Presentation of Financial Statements (Amendment Disclosure of Accounting Policies) The amendments require companies to 01 January 2023 disclose their material accounting policy information rather than their significant accounting policies, with additional guidance added to the Standard to explain how an entity can identify material accounting policy information with examples of when accounting policy information is likely to be material. - IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (Amendment Definition of Accounting Estimates) The amendments clarify how companies 01 January 2023 should distinguish changes in accounting policies from changes in accounting estimates, by replacing the definition of a change in accounting estimates with a new definition of accounting estimates.
-Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
+Standard/Interpretation: Effective date: Years beginning on or after Expected impact: IAS 1 Presentation of In January 2020, the IASB issued 01 January 2023 01 January 2024 Financial Statements amendments to IAS 1, which clarify how an entity (Amendment - classifies liabilities as current or noncurrent.
+The Classification of amendments initially had an effective date of 1 Liabilities as Current or January 2022, however, in July 2020 this was deferred Non- Current) until 1 January 2023 as a result of the COVID-19 pandemic.
+These amendments are not expected to have a significant impact for the Group as the group does not have any covenant related borrowings and has very limited non-current liabilities if any.
+IAS 1 Presentation of The amendments require companies to disclose their 01 January 2023 Financial Statements material accounting policy information rather than (Amendment their significant accounting policies, with additional - Disclosure of guidance added to the Standard to explain how Accounting Policies) an entity can identify material accounting policy information with examples of when accounting policy information is likely to be material.
+Accounting Estimates The amendments clarify how companies 01 January 01 January 2023 and Errors (Amendment 2023 should distinguish changes in accounting policies - Definition of from changes in accounting estimates, by replacing Accounting Estimates) the definition of a change in accounting estimates IAS 8 Accounting with a new definition of accounting estimates.
+Policies, Changes in Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 The requirements for recognising the effect of change in accounting prospectively remain unchanged.